(Updated 11.06.2020; added new sectors of potential financers, like tourism, environmental protection etc.)

 Scientific institutions are still first choice since an underwater laboratory meets their field of interest.
 Educational institutions would receive a laboratory in the most unusual location and environment.
 They will be able to conduct trainings in oceanography, biology and engineering at the land base, around the habitat and inside the habitat.
-They will be able to broadcast from their missions to all of their students live over the internet, and let them join interactively.
-Student groups from several countries will be able to visit the location, boosting the brand of the connected local university.
+They will be able to broadcast from their missions to other team members live over the internet, and let them join interactively.
+Participants from several countries will be able to visit the location, boosting the brand of the connected research institution.

 According to the investment they will be able to use designated panels on the outer shell and certain interior areas as well as participant uniforms for placing their logos and use them for advertising purposes.
 Some of our mission proposals will maintain high media coverage and therefore represent a high degree of advertisement internationally.